thieveshkar/Python_portfolio/README.md

 ## Overview

-This repository contains a collection of Python programs developed as part of the coursework for the module **COMP40003 Software Development and Application Modelling 1**.
+This repository contains a collection of Python programs developed as part of the coursework for the module **COMP40003 Software Development and Application Modelling-1**.
 The programs were created in response to weekly portfolio questions aimed at enhancing programming skills and contributing to the final marks.

 ## Directory Structure